chacook/kson/README.md

 	]
 }
 ```
-You can use a node name on its own:
+You can print all nodes with a particular key:

 `python3 main.py input.json reach`